The following terms are all related to maintenance.

-For the purposes of FTB, a maintenance action exemption occurs when a decision is made by the FAO that a recipient does not have to take action to obtain child support from a payer.
+For the purposes of FTB, a maintenance action exemption occurs when a decision is made by Centrelink that an individual does not have to take action to obtain child support from a payer.

-For the purposes of FTB and baby bonus income estimates, non-cash maintenance is payments or benefits made to a person or their child, for the maintenance of either the person or their child, and received from:
+For the purposes of FTB and baby bonus income estimates, non-cash maintenance is payments or benefits made to an individual or their child, for the maintenance of either the individual or their child, and received from:

 Non-cash maintenance includes non-cash support, or payments made to a third party.